Do you know what day it is?

 Get educated on the issues

-I think the coolest part about Vote411 is that they allow you to explore who you’re voting for and where they stand on given issues!
+Vote411 allows you to explore who you’re voting for and where they stand on given issues!
+Just head to the site and click “what’s on the ballot” and enter your address.
 (Note, I believe the level of detail does vary by state and location, but it’s a really good place to start!)
-If you live in Illinois, I highly recommend IllinoisVotersGuide.org, which is what I used to research the local candidates I was unfamiliar with.
+If you live in Illinois, I highly recommend IllinoisVotersGuide.org, which is what I’ve used to research the local candidates I was unfamiliar with.

 (Side note: I’m pretty sure NOBODY is familiar with ALL the local candidates running.
 So seriously, never feel shame about that.
 That is why amazing resources on the internet exist, so you can quickly compare them and see where they stand on key issues.)